-DEFOL 750 (sodium chlorate)
+DEFOL 5 (sodium chlorate)

-3.2 gt Defol 7.5L (6 lb ai)
+4.8 qt Defol 5 5L (6 lb ai)

 Harvest aid desiccant for oil seed or confectionary varieties.
 Useful to facilitate harvest when fall conditions are unfavorable.
 Also reduces bird damage associated with harvest delay.
 Contact action.
 Apply when crop is fully mature.
-Rate is 3.2 qt per acre.
 May add NIS or COC.
 Minimum carrier is 5 to 10 gpa for air or 20 to 30 gpa for ground.